 Most leaders don’t plan for their key staff to leave, become disabled or completely incapacitated.
 Unfortunately, life happens and when we are not prepared to handle what life throws our way, we tend to be in the reactionary mode, not the proactive mode.
-When we are in the reactive mode, our options tend to be quite limited.
+Our options tend to be quite limited when we are in the reactive mode.

 It is not that you don’t have the time; it is really that you don’t want to make some key, potentially hard and uncomfortable decisions.
 See Myth # 3 next.